xinwenfu/VChat_LTER/README.md

 	<img src="Images/I48.png" width=600>

 	* Here my `ESP` register holds the value `0x013CFFC3` and the address we jump to is `0x013CF21E`, this gives us a difference of `0x0DA5` or 3,493 bytes!
-As our stack grows down, to prevent overwriting our own shellcode when loading the arguments for `LoadLibraryA(...)` onto the stack we need to place the ESP near the start of our shellcode so it can move it to a safe position, or place it far below our shellcode so it will not overwrite the shellcode.
-As we need to position the `ESP` to point to a location on the stack we can write to, and fall into after our decoder has extracted the first stage we will leave the further modifications required to protect the shellcode to the shellcode itself.
+As our stack grows down, to prevent overwriting our own shellcode when loading the arguments for `LoadLibraryA(...)` onto the stack, we need to place the ESP near the start of our shellcode so it can move it to a safe position, or place it far below our shellcode so it will not overwrite the shellcode.
+As we need to position the `ESP` to point to a location on the stack we can write to and fall into after our decoder has extracted the first stage, we will leave the further modifications required to protect the shellcode to the shellcode itself.
 This means we will subtract a value that is somewhere between `0` and `0x0DA5`. <!-- so I chose to use the offset `0x09A5` so we write to an address we will eventually execute without performing a jump, and we leave the additional stack manipulation needed to prevent the corruption of our shellcode to the shellcode itself. -->

 2. We will use the machine code that results from the following x86 assembly instructions.
-We can generate them in Immunity Debugger as done previously, or with the `/usr/share/metasploit-framework/tools/exploit/nasm_shell.rb` program on the Kali Linux machine.
+We can generate them in Immunity Debugger as done previously or with the `/usr/share/metasploit-framework/tools/exploit/nasm_shell.rb` program on the Kali Linux machine.
 	```
 	PUSH ESP  		   ; Push the ESP register's value onto the stack
 	POP EAX   		   ; Pop the ESP register's value as it is at the top of the stack into EAX